kittykatattack/scaleToWindow/README.md

 The optional second argument lets you set the color of the browser's background that borders the canvas.
 You can supply any RGB, HSLA or Hexadecimal color value, as well as the any HTML color string, like “blue” or “red”.
 (If you don't supply this optional color, the border will be set to a neutral dark gray: #2C3539.)

-The `scaleToWindow` function also returns the `scale` value that the canvas was scaled to.
+The `scaleToWindow` function also returns the `scale` value that the canvas is scaled to.
 You can find it like this:
 ```js
 var scale = scaleToWindow(renderer.view);
 ```